Interest-Only Mortgages Explained: How They Work in the UK

 Who qualifies for an interest-only mortgage?

-The rules are different for buy-to-let mortgages.
-Most BTL lenders offer interest-only as standard because the property itself is expected to be the repayment vehicle.
-Our buy-to-let guide explains the specific criteria in more detail.
+Buy-to-let plays by its own rules.
+Most buy-to-let mortgages come on an interest-only basis as standard, since the property is expected to be the repayment vehicle.
+Our buy-to-let guide covers the specific criteria.

 Minimum income requirement